 Radiofrequency ablation, or RFA, uses radiofrequency energy to disrupt nerve function.
-When this is done to a medial branch nerve, the nerve can no longer transmit pain signals from an injured facet joint.
+When this non-surgical treatment is done to a medial branch nerve, the nerve can no longer transmit pain signals from an injured facet joint.

 An RFA may start with an IV (medicine given intravenously) to help you relax.
 A local anesthetic may be used to numb your skin.
 Your doctor will then insert a thin needle near the facet joint.
 Fluoroscopy, a type of x-ray, will be used to position the needle.
 Your doctor will then check to make sure it is at the correct nerve by stimulating it.
 This may cause muscle twitching and provoke some of your pain.
 Once the needle is properly placed, the area will be numbed.
 Radiofrequency energy will then be used to disrupt the medial branch nerve.